OsmondOlive/bioflowhub/_posts/2026-05-09-5-most-impactful-health-habits.md

 - Cramer H, et al. (2013).
 A systematic review and meta-analysis of yoga for low back pain. *Clinical Journal of Pain*, 29(5), 450-460.
 [PubMed](https://pubmed.ncbi.nlm.nih.gov/23246998/){:target="_blank" rel="noopener"}

 <div class="bio-box">
-  <p>🏋️ <strong>Start resistance training anywhere with resistance bands</strong>, versatile, portable, and one of the best fitness investments under $30.
-For muscle recovery after training, a foam roller makes a real difference.</p>
+  <p>🏋️ <strong>Start resistance training anywhere with resistance bands.</strong> Versatile, portable, and one of the best fitness investments under $30.
+For muscle recovery after training, a foam roller makes a real and measurable difference in how you feel the next day.</p>
   <a href="https://amzn.to/4uU7yq4" target="_blank" rel="noopener" class="bio-btn">Resistance Bands on Amazon →</a>
   <a href="https://amzn.to/4nsSq05" target="_blank" rel="noopener" class="bio-btn-secondary">Foam Roller on Amazon</a>
 </div>